harry-whorlow/devtools/docs/configuration.md

 Configuration for the `EventClient` is as follows

-- `pluginId` (required) - The plugin identifier uses by the event bus to direct events to listeners
+- `pluginId` (required) - The plugin identifier used by the event bus to direct events to listeners

 ```ts
 {pluginId: string}